The Brutal Truth on How Résumés Get Eliminated

 The sad fact is, most online submissions go totally unanswered.
 That’s why savvy job searchers do not rely on simply applying to online job postings, but rather spend most of their time networking, finding ways to go around HR, and talking with actual decision-makers at their target companies.
 [For details on how to network your way to a job, read “How to Network: A Step-by-Step Guide for Job Searching.”]
 Most résumés and online applications go into the proverbial “Black Hole of HR.”
 [Read “Avoiding the Black Hole of HR” for some strategies on getting around this fate.]

 Now I’m sure that you slaved over your résumé for hours and hours, writing and re-writing it, revising, refining and retooling its language until it’s as “perfect” as it can be.
 If you are like most serious job-seekers, you are hoping that the person who first screens your masterpiece will take their time and read it over very carefully – absorbing every detail of your background, analyzing your qualifications and experience, and making a carefully considered, informed decision about your fit for the position they are trying to fill.
 Unfortunately, you would be wrong.
-I hate to break this to you … but the average résumé-reader will give your résumé between 20 and 30 seconds of eyeball time on the first pass.
+I hate to break this to you … but the average résumé-reader will give your résumé less than 15 seconds of eyeball time on the first pass.
+[Read “Beating the Résumé-Elimination Game: Where Do Recruiters’ Eyes Go?” for more on this.]
 They’ll scan the first page of your résumé, rarely progressing on to the second or third pages.
 If they don’t quickly see exactly what they think they want or need right up front … bye bye – delete key for you!
-[Read "Beating the Résumé-Elimination Game: Where Do Recruiters' Eyes Go?" for more on this.]
+I know — it sounds pretty brutal, right?
+It reminds me of a recruiter’s version of the “Soup Nazi” from Seinfeld!

 In my many years as a recruiter, I’ve certainly read my share of résumés.
 There were times when I went through over a hundred a day.
 I certainly know how this elimination game works!
-This process is even more brutal now in the current candidate-flooded market caused by the economic downturn of the last few years.
 So … what follows is a peek behind the curtain.
 I make no apologies for how this process works, or how fair or unfair it may be – like it or not, this is simply the way it is.
 I feel it’s best for job-seekers to be informed about this to be able to better navigate the process and avoid obvious pitfalls as they move forward.

 First of all – here are three immediate deal-killers that lead directly to the Delete Key: